AbdulAfeez001/DS_Salary_Analysis/README.md

 2. Job variation
 3. Job by year

-**_Disclaimer:_** _All datasets and reports do not represent any country, company or institutions but just a datasets to demonstrate my capability of Power BI_
+**_Disclaimer:_** _All datasets and reports do not represent any country, company or institution but just a datasets to demonstrate my capability of Power BI_

 ## Problem Statement